-5) To season a pan once it has been cleaned, using a paper towel, coat the pan with a layer of Crisco shortening (or lard if you have it).
+5) To season a pan once it has been cleaned, using a paper towel, coat the pan with a thin layer of oil (or lard if you have it).
 I coat mine inside and outside.
-Then lay them face down on the oven rack with large cookie sheets on the bottom to collect any drips.
+Then lay them face down on the oven rack with aluminum foil on the bottom of the oven to collect any drips.
 Laying them face down protects the pans from pooling the oil into certain spots.
 Bake in your oven about 1 hour at 350-400.
-You may need to regrease and reheat the pan again a couple more times to get a good finish especially if it has not been well cared for.
+You may need to regrease/reseason and reheat the pan again a couple more times to get a good finish especially if it has not been well cared for.

 6) Take care of your cast iron and it will take care of you.
 Keep it well seasoned and food doesn’t stick.
 It’s also much healthier than cooking with aluminum or teflon.

 I found my old corn pone pans in the garage.
 After cleaning off the rust I reseasoned them by applying a coat of oil with a paper towel.